Klement Gottwald: First World War

 From 1915 to 1918 Gottwald was a soldier in the Austro-Hungarian Army.
 It is believed that he fought in the Battle of Zborov, which would mean that he fought there against future General and President Ludvík Svoboda, who fought on the side of the Czechoslovak Legion.
-Thomas Jakl of the Military History Institute called Gottwald's participation in Zborova a legend: Gottwald was in a hospital in Vienna during the time of the battle.
+Thomas Jakl of the Military History Institute called Gottwald's participation in the Battle of Zborov a legend: Gottwald was in a hospital in Vienna during the time of the battle.
 In the summer of 1918, Gottwald deserted from the army.
 After the establishment of the first Czechoslovak Republic, he served for two years in the Czechoslovak Army.
 From 1920 to 1921 he worked in Rousinov as a cabinetmaker.